ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Using vCluster to build scalable, efficient, and manageable platforms</blockquote>

 <h3>4.
-DevOps vs. SRE vs. Platform Engineer: Understanding the Key Differences - <a href="https://medium.com/@mina.samir93/devops-vs-sre-vs-platform-engineer-understanding-the-key-differences-9d5307b3872e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Argo CD v2.13 Release Candidate - <a href="https://medium.com/argo-project/argo-cd-v2-13-release-candidate-6cf5c98cc312" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mina Samir`**
+✍️ **posted by `Regina Voloshin`**

-<blockquote>Lately, you may have noticed new roles emerging within DevOps teams, and some are often used interchangeably.
-This can be confusing…</blockquote>
+<blockquote>We are happy to announce that the Argo CD v2.13 RC has been published!
+We have over 40 new features, 50 bug fixes, and 40 doc updates</blockquote>

 <h3>5.
 Container Security Scanning: Vulnerabilities, Risks and Tooling - <a href="https://medium.com/4th-coffee/container-security-scanning-vulnerabilities-risks-and-tooling-31b09f64e6f7" target="_blank" rel="noopener noreferrer">link</a></h3>